bernhard-42/tiny-hadoop/README.md

+# A tiny hadoop stack

-# 1 Image tiny-hadoop-base (Hadoop, Spark, HBase)
+## 1 Image tiny-hadoop-base (Hadoop, Spark, HBase)

 A pseudo-distributed HDFS with YARN, Spark 2.3 and pseudo-distributed HBase 1.1 in a docker container usefull for testing clients that use WebHDFS, YARN and Oozie REST API.

 - Build